 In programming, there are two types of languages: typed languages and untyped languages.

-This small difference implies a significant change in the use of programs, and often gives rise to huge debates about which approach is better to use.
+This small difference represents a major change in how programs are used, and often sparks huge debates about which approach is better to use.

 Typed Languages

-In a typed language (also called strictly typed), they are characterized by the fact that they require us to define the specific data type of the variables and expressions that we are going to use.
+In a typed language (also called strictly typed), they are characterized by requiring us to define the specific data type of the variables and expressions we are going to use.

-Examples of typed languages include C++, C#, and Java, among many others.
-Let’s see some examples.
+Examples of typed languages are C++, C#, and Java, among many others.
+Let’s look at some examples.

 For example, this is how variables are declared in C# or Java.